DavidIlie/ilo4-fan-controller/README.md

 ## How this works

 -   When you first load the page, a function runs through the [Next.js](https://nextjs.org/) `getServerSideProps` function which fetches the current data about the fan speeds of the server.
-This is then parsed and displayed on the `HTML` form, allowing you to have even 20 fans if you want as its all dynmaically created.
+This is then parsed and displayed on form, allowing you to have even 20 fans if you want as its all dynmaically parsed.

 -   Once you either apply the settings, or select a preset, the server connects via SSH to ILO4 and then runs the required commands, normally it takes about 10-20 seconds for all the comamnds to run through, but the more fans you have the longer it will take.